AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 We'll explain how to do that momentarily.
 The :ada:`.all` explicitly dereferences the access value resulting from the function call.

-Finally, :ada:`X` renames the :ada:`Word` value designated by the converted access value.
-(Functions return objects, so this renaming is allowed.)
+Finally, :ada:`X` renames the :ada:`Word` designated by the converted access value.
 The benefit of the renaming, in addition to the simpler name, is that the function is only called once, and the access value deference is only evaluated once.

 Now for the rest of the implementation not shown earlier.